 Giving inspiration to every skilled chef is a magnificent villa with facilities that the best chefs dream of.
 Villa Amanzi Kamala is a breathtaking, designer haven, artfully installed on a hillside near Kamala Beach.
 It boasts six bedrooms, a shimmering 15-metre pool and exceptional living areas with spectacular sea views, ideal for a tranquil holiday with family and friends.
 Not to be outdone, Baan Puri is a tasteful and classy abode infused with Thai motifs, located on one of Koh Samui’s most scenic beaches.
 It has six sumptuous ensuite bedrooms, where attention to detail never fails to impress, a rectangular infinity pool, an indoor cinema and poolside bar.
-Of course, these two villas are fully staffed to cater to all of your needs.
+And don’t forget about the scenic Villa Solana that seamlessly blends indoor and outdoor luxury.
+This haven features a dazzling infinity pool, a clifftop circular sala, and elegantly appointed bedrooms with opulent bathrooms.
+Of course, these three villas are fully staffed to cater to all of your needs.

 We asked the chefs which two dishes do the guests come back for.
 They smiled in unison and had an answer ready, even before we could finish the question.
 Chef Tum picked the famous Thai dessert, mango sticky rice, while Chef Max went savoury and said that seafood and sushi are his most popular dishes amongst guests.

 Back to Easter sumptuousness, the two chefs gave us their favourite Easter recipes for you to try at home.
 Have fun making these for your family!

 Chocolate Lava Cakes

 - 100 g unsalted butter

 - 100 g dark chocolate

 - Pre-heat the oven to 450 degrees Fahrenheit.